 “It’s really about understanding all those things and how they interplay, from the livelihood of fishermen to sustainability of the oceans to fish stock, to the ethics of hunting.”

 As for the hunt, he notes that: “seals are generally shot with a high powered rifle, then bled out.
 This is versus hunting in an unregulated environment, such a moose or bear, or even animals that go from factory farms to slaughter houses.”

 “People want to know where their food comes from—and this meat is no different.
 It’s the most highly regulated and scrutinized in all of North America, if not the world.”

 Says Pateman: “The amount of eyeballs that are on this?
 It’s ridiculous.”

 Read Edible Canada’s statement on why they’re serving seal and on the hunt.

 Pateman says his diners’ response has been “nothing but positive.”

-He says on the first evening, “Seal pasta was the #1 entree—more than double the next closest, being the Quebec Rabbit and the Haida Gwaii Fish Stew.
-And with the seal loin amuse bouche being incredibly popular as well, it worked out that more than 60% of our opening night guests had seal and raved about it!”
+He says on the first evening, “Seal pasta was the #1 entree—more than double the next closest.
+Those were the Quebec Rabbit and the Haida Gwaii Fish Stew.
+The seal loin amuse bouche was also incredibly popular.
+It worked out that more than 60% of our opening night guests had seal and raved about it!”

-The numbers have continued to grow—as have the funds raised through a $2 per plate donation towards Ocean Conservation.”
+The numbers have continued to grow.
+So have the funds raised through a $2 per plate donation towards Ocean Conservation.”